Lifetime Care Program

 Making a difference

 Like humans, not all pets are the same.
 Some owners feel their pet exhibits behavioral issues that pose a safety hazard to their home environment.
-For this reason, under its Lifetime Care Program (LCP), Angel’s Rest Animal Sanctuary accepts dogs with severe bite histories and cats that refuse to use their litter boxes.
+For this reason, under its Lifetime Care Program (LCP), Angel’s Rest Animal Society accepts dogs with severe bite histories and cats that refuse to use their litter boxes.
 Many animals that fit this description have been assessed and nurtured through LCP and placed in loving forever homes.

 The Lifetime Care Difference: